gitlabhq/gitlabhq/doc/development/testing_guide/end_to_end/page_objects.md

       end

       # ...
     end
   end
+end
 ```

+### Defining Elements

-The `view` DSL method declares the filename of the view where an
+The `view` DSL method will correspond to the rails View, partial, or vue component that renders the elements.
-`element` is implemented.

 The `element` DSL method in turn declares an element for which a corresponding
-`qa-element-name-dasherized` CSS class need to be added to the view file.
+`qa-element-name-dasherized` CSS class will need to be added to the view file.

 You can also define a value (String or Regexp) to match to the actual view
 code but **this is deprecated** in favor of the above method for two reasons: